-PS: KDP Rocket will pull all this data and a lot of other important information with a click of a button and allow you to access the book cover, and important information about those books (by clicking the green button to the right of the phrase:
+PS: Publisher Rocket will pull all this data and a lot of other important information with a click of a button and allow you to access the book cover, and important information about those books (by clicking the green button to the right of the phrase:

 Step 3.
 Discover How Hard the Competition is during the Book Topic Validation Process

 So, by now, we should know how many searches are made for the phrase, and whether or not it is profitable.
 We now need to figure out if the competition is too great and whether or not we can get our book in a position to beat the others.

 Step 1.
 Record the number of search results that appear for the phrase.
 To do this, type in the phrase in Amazon and look for the number of results that show up:

 Step 2.
 Take the ABSR of each of top three books and average them together.

 Step 3.
 Take the ABSR of the top 14 books and average them together.

 Step 4.
 Finally, look at the book covers, the happiness of the customers (reviews), descriptions, etc. and give the book a grade from 1-100, with one being terrible and you could beat it, and 100 meaning perfect in every way like Mary Poppins.
 This will be our quality competition analysis.

 By having these four numbers, you’ll be able to compare the competitiveness of this phrase or book idea both quantitatively and qualitatively.

 Going back to the information you've recorded on your excel sheet, let's look at the ABSR of the first book.
 Our goal should be to outrank that book because the book that ranks #1 for a phrase gets the most sales.

 But sometimes a niche/ idea/ phrase is just too juicy and ranking #2-6 is sufficient for enough sales to warrant writing the book as well.
 That’s why I’ve included Step 2 and 3.